TEAMMATES/teammates/devdocs/design.md

 + Null values should **not** be used as parameters to this API, except when following the KeepExisting policy (explained later).

 Access control:
-+ Although this component provides methods to perform access control, it API itself is not access controlled.
++ Although this component provides methods to perform access control, the API itself is not access controlled.
 The UI is expected to check access control (using `GateKeeper` class) before calling a method in the `Logic`.
 + However, calls received by `BackDoorServlet` are authenticated using the 'backdoor key'.
 Backdoor key is a string known only to the person who deployed the app (typically, the administrator).

 API for creating entities:
 + Null parameters: Causes an assertion failure.
 + Invalid parameters: Throws `InvalidParametersException`.
-+ Entity already exists: Throws `EntityAlreadyExists` exception (escalated from Storage level).
++ Entity already exists: Throws `EntityAlreadyExistsException` (escalated from Storage level).
 + When creating `Evaluations`, `Submission` entities are automatically created at the time of creating an evaluation or changing the team structure of a course.

 API for retrieving entities: